-Provider-Selected Measures Explanation of Performance Expectation Level or Extent of Success in Meeting the Expectation Senior Portfolio / Graduate Portfolio The senior portfolio is a compilation of essays which present the students understandings and practices (with appropriate hyperlinked artifacts) of each of five claims for program completers: 1) Demonstrate a breadth and depth of subject matter knowledge and facility with the intellectual tools of the liberal arts, 2) Articulate and implement a personal philosophy of education based on their knowledge of students' cognitive, psychosocial, and moral development as Strand Number Results ADE 4 100% met IADE 4 100% met ICE 23 1 candidate initially scored a 1.33 on 1 claim and revised until their essay was acceptable.
+Provider-Selected Measures Explanation of Performance Expectation Level or Extent of Success in Meeting the Expectation

+Senior Portfolio / Graduate Portfolio The senior portfolio is a compilation of essays which present the students understandings and practices (with Strand Number Results

+appropriate hyperlinked artifacts) of each of five claims for program completers: 1) Demonstrate a breadth and depth of subject matter knowledge and facility with the intellectual tools of the liberal arts, 2) Articulate and implement a personal philosophy of education based on their knowledge of students' cognitive, psychosocial, and moral development as ADE 3 100% met

+IADE 1 100% met

+ICE 16 100% met

+MED 0

+Literacy 8 100% met

-well as the cultural and philosophical foundations of education, all of which 2 100% met inform and give coherence to their Literacy 3 100% met teaching, 3) Integrate the knowledge and intellectual tools of the liberal arts with pedagogical knowledge to create instruction and assessment practices that acknowledge, address and value the varied learning needs of diverse students in nurturing and culturally-responsive learning environments, 4) Work in partnership with students, educational professionals, parents, and community members to foster students' learning and development, and 5) Develop and critique educational thought and practice in light of Christian faith in a way that communicates the commitment and ability to grow as life-long learners who contribute thoughtfully to the profession while demonstrating integrity in their personal and professional behavior.
+inform and give coherence to their teaching, 3) Integrate the knowledge and intellectual tools of the liberal arts with pedagogical knowledge to create instruction and assessment practices that acknowledge, address and value the varied learning needs of diverse students in nurturing and culturally-responsive learning environments, 4) Work in partnership with students, educational professionals, parents, and community members to foster students' learning and development, and 5) Develop and critique educational thought and practice in light of Christian faith in a way that communicates the commitment and ability to grow as life-long learners who contribute thoughtfully to the profession while demonstrating integrity in their personal and professional behavior.
 A Likert scale is used with a 4 indicating exceptional, 3 is proficient, 2 is developing and 1 is minimally evident.
-If candidates score below a 2 on an essay, they must resubmit the applicable portion Disposition Assessment Professional Dispositions are monitored throughout each candidate's undergraduate experience.
+If candidates score below a 2 on an essay, they must resubmit the applicable portion of the essay.
+Disposition Assessment Professional Dispositions are monitored throughout each candidate's undergraduate experience.
 Candidates formally assess their own professional dispositions at the entry to the program.
-During the junior year, candidates again self-assess after they have interned in a K-12 setting while college faculty assess dispositio nal standa e met or exceeded ards prior to their xperience.
+During the junior year, candidates again self-assess after they have interned in a K-12 setting while college faculty assess them during this time as well.
+Dispositions All candidates have met or exceeded dispositional standards prior to their student teaching experience.

-them during this time as well.
-Dispositions are also discussed during weekly department meetings.
+are also discussed during weekly department meetings.
 If students need to improve, then a professional growth plan is created by faculty and the student.
 Survey of Alumni & Employers These surveys examine program effectiveness in determining a candidate's content and pedagogical knowledge by surveying 2 years and 5 years after graduation The number of responses was too low to allow quantitative analysis.
-While graduates generally reported feeling well-prepared with regard to content and pedagogical knowledge, MED completers continue to rate themselves lower than other strands.
-Field experiences and assessment for MED students have been increased to address this and we expect to see the impact once those students enter the field.